-The Neighbourhood Connect Network brings together neighbourhood groups started with the support of Neighbourhood Connect and established groups across Australia, all part of a movement to create happier, more connected neighbourhoods.
+The Neighbourhood Connect Network brings together neighbourhood groups started with the support of Neighbourhood Connect and established groups across Australia, all part of a movement to create happier, more connected people.

 Membership is free and open to all like-minded groups who connect in person.
-We reached our milestone of 50 groups, covering all States and Territories, in the Network by the end of 2018, but we are keen to build a movement and want your help to make it happen.
+We have more than 60 groups, covering all States and Territories, in the Network and with more people joining us we are keen to build a movement of groups across Australia.
 We can help you to start your own local group, or link your existing neighbourhood group to the Neighbourhood Connect Network.
 Contact us for more information or to get in touch with any of the groups below.

 “Despite being more than a little hesitant, Irene's assurances I would enjoy the process of forming a group were indeed true!
 We had 13 people turn up and word of mouth has already lead to three enthusiastic newcomers coming on board.
 We had a range of ages with one person in their 80's and a few people in their 30's.
 Within an hour of meeting everyone, I had two fellow Connectors and one couple offered their yard for the next gathering!
 It was also fantastic to hear some of the history of the area, the days of orchards and 'knowing everyone in your street' - here's to bringing some of that back!”
 Bec